 Silicon Valley is booming; our highways are so full of people getting to work that we can’t get to work.

 Employment is approaching the level of the dot.com bubble.
-Property values soar.
+Property values are outrageous.

-So who needs bankruptcy in this pocket of prosperity?
+So who files bankruptcy in this pocket of prosperity?

 All kinds of people, it turns out.

 Let’s look at the people who sought me out last month to explore what bankruptcy could do about their crisis.

 I’ve smudged the stories just enough to preserve privacy but still tell their stories.
 See if any story resonates with you.